Noriega Hotel

-Noriega Hotel, formerly known as Iberia Hotel, and commonly known as Noreiga's, was a Basque and American restaurant, boarding house and Basque cultural center located in East Bakersfield, California.
-The business opened in 1893 and was a staple of the Basque American culture in Bakersfield and California at large for generations, but was forced to close in 2020 due to the COVID-19 pandemic.
-The original bar and neon sign were moved to the Kern County Museum.
-The restaurant itself was sold in June 2020.
+Noriega Hotel, known as Iberia Hotel until 1906, and commonly known as Noreiga's, was a Basque and American restaurant, boarding house and Basque cultural center located in East Bakersfield, California.
+The business opened in 1893 and was a staple of the Basque American culture in Bakersfield and California at large for generations, but closed in 2020 due to the COVID-19 pandemic.

-It moved to a location on the Stockdale Highway in Bakersfield, reopening in June 2021.
-The new iteration of the Noriega Hotel continued with the same recipes, as well as tables, chairs, plates and other memorabilia.
-However, it too closed in early 2025.

 History

 Faustino Noriega immigrated to the United States from Santander, Spain in 1872 as a shepherd.
-In 1893, he partnered with Fernando Etchevarry, a Basque immigrant, to open the "Iberia Hotel".
+In 1893, he partnered with Fernando Etchevarry, a Basque immigrant, to open the Iberia Hotel.
+In 1906, the name changed from Iberia Hotel to Noriega Hotel.